isqualham/Isqualham/README.md

 ### Hi there 👋

-- 🔭 I am currently working as a computer teacher.
+- 🔭 I work as a university professor, technician and professional in the following companies: UNEMAT, IFMT, SENAI.
 - 🌱 Currently learning web technology.
 - 📫 How to reach me: @isqualham